Metasploitable 2 Walkthrough: Quick Exploitation Guide

 Here, RHOST and RPORT are the two options we require.
 21 is set as the current value of RPORT, which is for the FTP service.
 We need to set the value for RHOST, and then we are all set to run this exploit.

 Once you run the exploit, you will get root access.
 Henceforth, the basic steps that we followed for the attack on VSFTPD will be the same for all the services.
-So, let us now perform these steps on the other services.

-2. SAMBA (Samba “username map script” Command Execution)
+2. SAMBA (Samba “username map script” Command Execution

 Samba is a popular freeware program that allows end users to access and use files, printers, and other commonly shared resources over the Internet.
 As we saw earlier, the steps we follow for this attack will be the same as the previous one.
 We use the following exploit to carry out an attack on SAMBA.
-For further information about this exploit, use the info command.

 3. MYSQL (MySQL Login Utility)